apache/mina-site/source/issue-tracking.md

 ---
-type: mina
-title: Issue Tracking
+title: Apache MINA Issue Tracking
 ---

 Our project uses [JIRA](http://www.atlassian.com/software/jira), a Java EE based issue tracking and project management application, and GitHub as an alternative for some subprojects.